-IMAS are seeking to continually improve, evaluate and validate the Mixed Ability Model.
+IMAS are seeking to continually develop, evaluate and validate the Mixed Ability Model.

 Being a Mixed Ability Rugby Player has improved my life and made me a better person

-These impacts are being further explored through an evaluation of the MASDP by researchers from the University of Leeds and Loughborough University.
-This research aims to analyse motivations, perceptions and attitudes around (dis)ability and MA Sport, explore the impacts of the Programme, understand the challenges faced across the different sports through case studies of participants and clubs.
+The Sport England funded Mixed Ability Sports Development Programme is being evaluated by researchers from the University of Leeds and Loughborough University.
+This research is analysing motivations, perceptions and attitudes around (dis)ability and MA Sport, exploring the impacts of the Programme and understanding the challenges faced across the different sports through case studies of participants and clubs.
 As part of this research, we have produced a number of outputs available here

-For more details about this research please email Dr. Jen Dyer firstname.lastname@example.org
+For more details about the Mixed Ability research please email Dr. Jen Dyer firstname.lastname@example.org